Safety and Security

 A bias incident is a threatened, attempted, or completed action that is motivated by the appearance of bigotry and bias regarding a person’s real or perceived race, ethnicity, national origin, religion, age, gender, gender identity, sexual orientation, disability, gender identity/expression, marital or parental status, citizenship, or military or veteran status.
 Examples of these incidents include name calling, offensive language/acts, graffiti, or inappropriate gestures/behavior.
 Hate crimes (also known as bias-motivated-crimes) occur when a perpetrator targets a victim because of his or her perceived membership in a certain social group, usually defined by racial group, religion, sexual orientation, disability, ethnicity, nationality, age, gender, gender identity or political affiliation.

-Faculty, staff and students can report an incident by completing and submitting a Bias Incident/Hate Crime Report.
+Faculty, staff and students can report an incident by completing and submitting an incident report.